-Since either straw or hay can be sourced from wheat it is understandable that this question comes up.
-However, we do not believe this is a cause for concern.
-Here’s why.
+Since either straw or hay can be sourced from wheat, it is understandable why this question comes up.
+The GIG stance is that a substrate is not a cause for concern.

-Since straw is the stalk of the plant, and gluten is found in the seed, straw technically does not contain gluten, although the possibility of cross-contamination cannot be entirely ruled out.
-Hay is the whole dried plant, but it is generally harvested and dried before the seed develops, so again it is unlikely to contain gluten.
+Since straw is the stalk of the plant, and gluten is found in the seed, straw technically does not contain gluten, although the possibility of cross-contact cannot be entirely ruled out.
+Hay is the whole dried plant, but it is generally harvested and dried before the seed develops, so again, it is unlikely to contain gluten.

-According to the North American Strawberry Growers Association, hay is not used in strawberry production; straw may be used as a winter cover in northern climates to protect against cold as well as to keep the berries clean.
+According to the North American Strawberry Growers Association, hay is not used in strawberry production.
+Straw may be used as a winter cover in northern climates to protect against cold and keep the berries clean.
 It is very unlikely that there would be any gluten associated with the fruit at harvest time.

-Hay or straw can be incorporated into a growing medium for mushrooms, along with other substances that together form a compost.
-The compost is put into a bed, on top of which goes the “mycelium” (which functions a bit like a root system) that produces the spores which are responsible for mushrooms’ reproductive process.
-On top of the mycelium goes a layer of peat moss, which creates a physical barrier.
-So, the root system may come in contact with the hay or straw in the compost, but the mushrooms do not.
-The “dirt” we see on mushrooms is peat moss, which is pasteurized, and is not a gluten-containing substance.
+Hay or straw can be incorporated into a growing medium for mushrooms along with other substances that, together, form a compost.
+The compost is put into a bed on top of which goes the “mycelium” that functions like a root system that produces the spores responsible for a mushroom’s reproductive process.
+On top of the mycelium is a layer of peat moss that creates a physical barrier.
+The root system may come in contact with the hay or straw in the compost, but the mushrooms do not.
+The “dirt” we see on mushrooms is peat moss, which is pasteurized and is not a gluten-containing substance.